VLucet/landchange-connectivity-monteregie/ReadMe.md

 good reproducibility practices early on in the publication process.

 **Most of the figures in the thesis are reproducible**.
-This repo is set up for continuous deployment of a [github page](https://vlucet.github.io/landchange-connectivity-monteregie/) that contains the main figures in the thesis.
+This repo is set up for continuous (daily) deployment of a [github page](https://vlucet.github.io/landchange-connectivity-monteregie/) that contains the main figures of the thesis.

 -----